Electric Shock (EP): Promotion

 On June 10, 2012, the Electric Shock EP was released digitally in Korea and globally. f(x) began promotions for the title track, "Electric Shock", on Mnet's M!
 Countdown on June 14 and also performed "Jet" as part of a special performance.
 They went on to perform "Electric Shock" on programs such as Music Bank, Show!
 Music Core and Inkigayo.
 "Electric Shock" won a total of nine first-place trophies on these shows.

 Critical reception

 On January 22, 2013, the song "Electric Shock" was voted by Korean music industry professionals as the number four song on a list of the top 10 songs domestic songs of 2012, and the Electric Shock EP as eighth in the top 10 domestic albums of the year.

-Accolades

-At the press conference for 10th Korean Music Awards on January 29, 2013, it was announced that the songs "Electric Shock" and "Jet" were both nominated for Best Dance and Electronic Song.
-In regards to two songs by the same artist being nominated in the same category, a representative of the KMAs stated, "This is due to the corresponding songs having excellent music reviews and rather than disregarding them because they are from the same artist, we chose to recognize their excellence".
-"Electric Shock" won the award.

 Chart performance

 The Electric Shock EP topped the Gaon Album Chart in its first week of release.
 The title track debuted at number one on the Gaon Digital Chart, selling 630,510 copies in its first week.
 It then fell to number three selling 285,501 copies the following week.
 By the end of 2012, the record had sold 74,694 copies, and the title track 2,150,840 digital copies.